Mary in the Bible

 But one thing is needful: and Mary hath chosen that good part, which shall not be taken away from her.

-Now they were Mary Magdalene, and Joanna, and Mary the mother of James: and the other women with them told these things unto the apostles.
+Now there were Mary Magdalene, and Joanna, and Mary the mother of James, and the other women who were with them, that told these things to the apostles.

 Now Jesus loved Martha and her sister [Mary] and [her brother] Lazarus.